anyars-encarta/job-it/README.md

 - **What new features should be expected in the next release of the project?**

-  - I am currently working on adding Cancel Scheduled Meetings, Delete Meeting Recordings and Chat during Meetings.
+  - I am currently working on the Mobile menu, Liking jobs and direct messaging.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>